-Upon arrival, deputies and an Edinburgh Police Department patrolman entered the residence to see if anyone was inside, but were forced to turn around due to heavy smoke.
+Upon arrival, deputies and an Edinburgh Police Department patrolman entered the residence to check for occupants, but were forced to turn back due to heavy smoke.
 Members of the German Township Volunteer Fire Department, Edinburgh Fire and Rescue, and Columbus Township Fire Department began fighting the blaze.

 As fire personnel were working the fire, a male victim, later identified as Mark Streeval, 54, of Taylorsville, was located in a back bedroom of the home.